rphlo/karttapullautin/README.md

     ./rusty-pullauta

 Karttapullautin can also render zip files containing shape files downloaded from differents sources.
-After normal process just run the binary with the zip(s) as arguments you must define your configuration file describing the shape file content, in the ini file, parameter `vectorconf` (see osm.txt and fastighetskartan.txt).
+After normal process just run the binary with the zip(s) as arguments.
+You must define your configuration file describing the shape file content, in the ini file, parameter `vectorconf` (see osm.txt and fastighetskartan.txt).

     ./rusty-pullauta yourzipfile1.zip yourzipfile2.zip yourzipfile3.zip yourzipfile4.zip